-An introduction to electrical and computer engineering which includes a strong experimental and project component.
-This course introduces the principles of electrical phenomena, the mathematics used to describe power and signals, Boolean logic and its implementation, including Programmable Logic Controllers.
+Is an introduction to electrical and computer engineering which includes a strong experimental and project component.
+Students will: learn the principles of electrical phenomena, the mathematics used to describe power and signals, Boolean logic and its implementation including Programmable Logic Controllers.